JustinPealing/html-query-plan/README.md

 </script>
 ```

-See the `examples` folder for comlete examples.
+See the `examples` folder for complete examples.

 ## Options